Transport in Coimbatore: Ring roads

-A major bypass was built by L&T from Neelambur to Madukkarai on NH 47 which intersects the Trichy Road at Chintamani Pudur near Irugur and Eachanari in Pollachi Road.

-The Coimbatore Corporation is undertaking the construction of six railway overpass bridges in the city.

-The National Highways Authority of India has invited feasibility studies to upgrade the National Highway connecting Pollachi and Bannari passing through the city.
+A major bypass was built by Larsen & Toubro from Neelambur to Madukkarai on NH 47 which intersects the Trichy Road at Chintamani Pudur near Irugur and Eachanari in Pollachi Road.
+In 2012, the Coimbatore Corporation started construction of six railway overpass bridges in the city and the National Highways Authority of India invited feasibility studies to upgrade the National Highway connecting Pollachi and Bannari passing through the city.

 Public transport

 Most of Coimbatore's intra-city transport requirements are met by extensive public transport, with about 1257 buses on 322 routes.
 This service, which is run by the government-owned TNSTC Coimbatore covers the city and its suburbs.
 An additional 500 buses operate on 119 inter-city routes, to major towns in Tamil Nadu, Kerala, Karnataka, Pondicherry, and Andhra Pradesh.
-Bus services are generally considered efficient, but buses on some routes can get very crowded at times.
+Bus services are generally considered efficient; in 2018, TNSTC rolled out conductor-less buses and point-to-point routes to decrease operational costs and improve efficiency.
+The point-to-point routes were still in effect in April 2023.
+In 2022, the Petroleum Conservation Research Association ranked TNSTC's Coimbatore division the second most efficient in mileage nationally.
+A TNSTC official cited "counseling and training programmes for the drivers, periodical servicing of buses and better road conditions" as main factors in improving transport efficiency.

 Private transport

 The city is also served by a large number of private buses and auto rickshaws.
-The growth of call taxis is also on the rise and fixed-rate tourist taxis are available at the airport, bus terminals, and railway stations.
+Call taxis are also becoming more popular and fixed-rate tourist taxis are available at the airport, bus terminals, and railway stations.
 Vans which are run like bus services are popularly called "maxi cabs".
 The outlying suburban areas of the city are served by private minibus company services and public buses of neighboring districts.
 The city has a very high vehicle-to-population ratio.
 Despite a sharp increase in the number of four-wheelers in the city, motorscooters are still very prevalent, due to their affordability, fuel efficiency, maneuverability, and ease of parking.